QSL information for VP8DQE: Please send your card with an SAE and sufficient postage so that I can return our card to

 I now live outside Hemphill, TX in EM31cj right on the Texas/Louisana border.
 I have built a big Limited-Multi VHFContest station here in the wilds of East Texas.
 Contest station details are:

-6M = Icom 756Pro3, a combined pair of M2 6M-1000 amps at 1500w out and a vertical stack of four 7el MSquares, top antenna at 100'.
+6M = Icom 756Pro3, a combined pair of M2 6M-1000 amps at 1500w out.
+We have several 6M antennas--a vertical stack of three 6M7JHV, top antenna at 75'.
 We also have 4 stacks of 3el yagis fixed on CA, GA, and MI.
 There are two rotatable antennas, a Hi6 and Low6 antenna, both 6M7JHVs.
 The Hi6 is at 100ft and the Low6 is at 30ft which has proven great for meteor scatter and Es.
 For 2M and above, I use an Icom 756Pro2 for the IF with DEMI transverters for all bands.
 2M = DEMI + M2 2M1K2 solid state amp at 1200w out and stacked 17el MSquares at 160'.
-222 = DEMI + LunarLink LA-12 1500w out and stacked 23el MSquares at 135'.
+222 = DEMI + Communication Amplifiers 1500w out and stacked 23el MSquares at 135'.
 432 = DEMI + W6PQL SSPA and a triple stack of 38el MSquare at 135'.
 All antennas are fed with 1 5/8" Heliax except 6M.
 Preamps are by WD5AGO.
 On 2M and 432, I have large fixed arrays similar to the LVA of K1WHS.
 These awesome arrays are easily switchable and cover all of Texas so we don't have to rotate anything for most contacts.
 Look for us during the contests.
 Thanks.